Garden-AI/garden/docs/user_guide/tutorial.md

 	--author "Your Name"
 ```

+This will prompt Garden to log you in with Globus if you haven't logged in from your terminal yet.
+You need to be logged in to create gardens.
+Follow the instructions and paste the authorization code in your terminal.

-In the output of that command, you should see something like:
+Then in the output of the `create` command, you should see something like:
 ```bash
 ...
 Garden 'Tutorial Garden' created with DOI: 10.23677/z2b3-3p02